 It should be noted that on some units, a false OCP maybe experienced during device start-up due to noise.
 The part will ride through this false OCP due to the pulse by pulse current limiting feature and successfully ramp to the correct output voltage.
-However, Infineon recommends sending a PMBUS Clear_Faults command after start-up to reset the PMBUS SAlert# to a high and to clear the PMBUS status register for faults.

-Note that the user can override the default overcurrent threshold using the PMBus command IOUT_OC_FAULT_LIMIT.
-For the IR38163/IR38165 it is recommended that the overcurrent threshold be programmed to at least 16A for good accuracy.
-For the IR38363/IR38365 a minimum threshold of 12A is recommended.
+Note that the user can reprogram the default overcurrent threshold using i2c.
+It is recommended that the overcurrent threshold be programmed to at least 16A for good accuracy.
 While these devices will still offer overcurrent protection for thresholds programmed lower than these recommended values, the thresholds will not be as accurate.

-Also, using the PMBus command IOUT_OC_FAULT_RESPONSE or the corresponding registers, the part may be configured to respond to an overcurrent fault in one of two ways
+Also, there is a register than can be reprogrammed using i2c to configure the part to respond to an overcurrent fault in one of two ways

-- 1) Pulse by pulse current limiting for a programmed number of switching cycles (8 to 64 cycles, in 8 cycle resolution) followed by a latched shutdown. - Pulse by pulse current limiting for a programmed number (8 to 64 cycles, in 8 cycle resolution) of switching cycles followed by hiccup.
+- 1) Pulse by pulse current limiting for a programmed number of switching cycles (8 to 64 cycles, in 8 cycle resolution) followed by a latched shutdown. - 2) Pulse by pulse current limiting for a programmed number (8 to 64 cycles, in 8 cycle resolution) of switching cycles followed by hiccup.
 This is the default explained above.